Owala FreeSip Twist Review: Long-Term Experience Explained

 If you haven’t used it before, the idea is simple but useful – you can either sip through the built-in straw or tilt the bottle and chug from the same spout.
 Most bottles make you choose one or the other.
 Here, you get both without thinking about it.

-The biggest difference between the Twist the regular FreeSip bottle is the lid itself.
+The biggest difference between the Twist and the regular FreeSip bottle is the lid itself.
 Instead of the button-operated flip lid from the standard FreeSip, you get a twist-top design.
 This makes the whole bottle feel simpler and less “mechanical”.
 There’s less going on, and fewer parts that could potentially wear out over time.

 That said, there’s a trade-off.
 With the regular FreeSip, you can just press a button and drink instantly.
 Here, you do have to unscrew the lid to access the spout, which adds a small extra step.